 In my Royal Tour of India and Bhutan post, I talked about having a walk down the memory lane during this stay at home period due to the COVID-19.
 Going back through those memories is actually very exciting and nostalgic.
 The second walk down was to the day where the Royal Journey of Catherine Middleton officially began.
-Tomorrow the Duke and Duchess of Cambridge will be celebrating their 09th Wedding Anniversary with their three kids at their country residence Anmer Hall, at Queen’s Sandringham Estate, in Norfolk.
-Today, I am going to talk about the day where it all officially began – April 29th, 2011 – The day Prince William and Catherine Middleton got married and became The Duke and Duchess of Cambridge.
+The Duke and Duchess of Cambridge will be celebrating their Wedding Anniversary with their three kids.
+Today, I am going to talk about the day when it all officially began – April 29th, 2011 – The day Prince William and Catherine Middleton got married and became The Duke and Duchess of Cambridge.

 And finally, the day arrived.
 On November 16, 2010, Prince William and Catherine Middleton announced their engagement.
 William presented his long-time girlfriend officially for the first time in front of the public and media as his Wife-to-be.
 I still remember the couple’s engagement announcement on November 16, 2010, like it was yesterday.
 The couple appeared for a photocall in the State Apartments of St James’s Palace, London, to mark their engagement before sitting down for a lovely interview.